 Mexican human rights finds support in Montreal

-12 de noviembre de 2002, por Comité Cerezo MéxicoThirty people took to the streets on Nov.
+12 November 2002, by Comité Cerezo MéxicoThirty people took to the streets on Nov.
 7 at 12 p.m. to rally for indigenous rights in Mexico.
 The protest was organized by Convergence des Luttes Anti-Capitalistes and supported by Students Taking Action in Chiapas, in solidarity with similar actions in Mexico.
 Protesters aimed to educate the public about Mexican human rights violations and to demand the release of over three hundred political prisoners currently being detained in Mexico.

 «Actions like this, even though they may seem (...) -